OlanrewajuDatanalyst/Athlete-Events-EDA-Analysis/Athlete Event Questions And Answers.md

 Norway | 378 | 361 | 294

--- Total gold, silver and broze medals won by each country corresponding to each olympic games.
+### 15. List down total gold, silver and broze medals won by each country corresponding to each olympic games.
 ```sql
 with Gold as (
 			select